Intro to Events

 The Event Visualizer is Heap’s simple point-and-click interface for defining events.
 Instead of manually logging events within code, you can define events by simply clicking around your website or app.
 No coding knowledge is required, though it is useful for refining your event definitions further.

-To get started, jump to our Event Visualizer article and select your platform at the top.
+For more info, jump to our Event Visualizer guide and select your platform at the top.

 Defining Events in the Events Tab